eagleeyejack/tax-calculator-uk/README.md

-# UK Tax Calculator (2019/20)
+# 💷 UK Tax Calculator (2019/20) 💷

-This package allows you to calculate UK income tax.
+This package allows you to calculate UK income tax based on a yearly salary.
 It also gives you a detailed breakdown of each part of the tax calculations.

 ## Installation